 Applies to ipecac: oral syrup

-Check with your doctor as soon as possible if any of the following side effects occur while taking ipecac:Symptoms of overdose (may also occur if ipecac is taken regularly)
+If any of the following side effects occur while taking ipecac, check with your doctor or nurse as soon as possible:Symptoms of overdose (may also occur if ipecac is taken regularly)

 - fast or irregular heartbeat